Naotsun19B/GraphMinimap-Document/README.md

 ## History

+- (2021/01/17) v1.2
+  Fixed a bug that the details panel is not displayed while operating the graph.

 - (2022/01/15) v1.1
   Fixed a bug that the combo box etc. flickers when displaying the mini map
   Enabled to specify the drawing scale so that the minimap can be used in larger graphs